rust-lang/rfcs/text/3389-manifest-lint.md

 There has been some user/IDE confusion about running commands like `rustfmt` directly and expecting them to pick up configuration only associated with their higher-level cargo-plugins despite that configuration (like `package.edition`) being cargo-specific.
-By baking the configuration for rustc, rustdoc, and clippy directly into cargo, we will be seeing more of this.
+By baking the configured lint levels for rustc, rustdoc, and clippy directly into cargo, we will be seeing more of this.
 A hope is that this will actually improve with this RFC.
 Over time, tools will need to switch to the model of running `cargo` to get configuration in response to this RFC.